Looking for Consumer Discretionary Stocks? The Zacks Rank Can Help You Find Winners

 Let's take a look at

-Lululemon (, which was added to the Zacks Rank #1 list on July 21, 2021.
-LULU Quick Quote LULU - Free Report)
+Marriott International (, which was added to the Zacks Rank #1 list on July 13, 2021.
+MAR Quick Quote MAR - Free Report)

-Founded in 1998 and based in Vancouver, Canada, lululemon athletica inc. is a yoga-inspired athletic apparel company that creates lifestyle components.
-The company designs, manufactures and distributes athletic apparel and accessories for women, men and female youth.
+Marriott International Inc. is a leading worldwide hospitality company focused on lodging management and franchising, after the spin-off of its timeshare business into a publicly traded company in Nov 2011.

-For fiscal 2022, 12 analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.47 to $6.94 per share.
-LULU boasts an average earnings surprise of 24.1%.
+Three analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
+The Zacks Consensus Estimate has increased $0.25 to $2.34 per share.
+MAR boasts an average earnings surprise of 98.4%.

-Earnings are expected to grow 47.7% for the current fiscal year, while revenue is projected to increase 34.2%.
+Analysts are expecting earnings to grow 1200% for the current fiscal year, with revenue forecasted to rise 20.3%.

-Additionally, LULU has climbed higher over the past four weeks, gaining 6.7%.
-The S&P 500 is up 3.9% in comparison.
+Additionally, MAR has climbed higher over the past four weeks, gaining 4.9%.
+The S&P 500 is up 3.4% in comparison.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Lululemon should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Marriott International should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the